uncleeugene/sacndmx/README.md

 All this is just the same way on Windows.
 You can of course get full list of possible options with usual `-h` key.

+**To stop the tool** press Ctrl-C in terminal or send it SIGTERM signal.

 Sidenote: on linux you could get four `opendmx` devices for one actual hardware unit.
 Most likely you need the first one, so you can omit `-d` option.
 Not sure why it works this way.
 But if you need to pick another one you still can use `-d`, i.e. `-d A5069FNKA`.

 Not yet here